samis-group/homelab/README.md

 - Spin up and configure proxmox (not yet tested)
 - Download and build an ubuntu template from the Ubuntu public cloud image
-- Clones the template to a docker vm and deploys my entire docker stack all setup and configured (There is even a make target to restore the data from backups)
+- Clones the template to a docker vm and deploys my entire docker stack, all setup and configured (There is even a make target to restore the data from backups)
-  - There's currently a kubernetes migration taking place - I've automated + built the vm's and HA k3s stack.
-  - I've started migrating to helm charts.
-I have 2 up, but I need to figure out how to architect deployments + services + ip allocation from my docker-compose stack.
-It's all TBD right now.
+- Setup a single node or cluster (with HA) k3s deployment (you can even spin this up on VM's on your PC - Tested Windows + WSL + Virtualbox setup).
+Check the [Molecule Readme](molecule/README.md) for more info. **Note:** Ensure that you have installed the vagrant plugins for WSL2.
+I do it In my playbook.
+[Just run this command manually to install them.](https://gitlab.com/sami-group/homelab/-/blob/main/tasks/wsl/virtualbox.yml#L21).
-- Sets up reverse proxy
+- Sets up reverse proxy (treafik) [k3s traefik is WIP]
 - Cloudflare DNS
 - This repo can even setup my windows/linux desktop PC's and bootstrap my WSL instance(s).
 - *Heaps of other stuff...*